 This is how much you’ll have to pay at the Portuguese Embassy:

 After your application is approved, the passive income visa will be valid for a 4-month period.
-Keep in mind that you’ll need to apply for your temporary residency permit at some point during this time.
+You’ll then need to apply for your temporary residency permit at some point during this time.
+Afterwards, the D7 is valid for a period of 2 years, with possibility of renewal.

 You may apply for a passive income visa as early as 3 months prior to leaving for Portugal.
 If you’re American, you’ll also be required to undergo an FBI background check, which only has a validity of 6 months.